UCL-BLIC/PRC2_CLAP/README.md

 # STEP 1: Download FASTQ files  - PLEASE EDIT

-<i>I believe we got the fastq files directly from RDS Alex, so if you wnat the exact details of how these were downloaded, please check with him. </i>
+<i>I believe we got the fastq files directly from Alex (in RDS), so if you wnat the exact details of how these were downloaded, please check with him. </i>

-<i>There were a couple of samples that were downloaded a posteriori, and I (Lucia) downloaded them from their SRA numbers using the nfcore/fetchngs pipeline</i>
+<i>There were a couple of samples that were downloaded a posteriori, and I (Lucia) downloaded them from their SRA numbers using the nfcore/fetchngs pipeline and processed the same way as the other samples</i>

 # STEP 2: Run the CLAPAnalysis_sge pipeline